-5- Any Changes made to the Terms and Conditions of the Fund during the Period
+5- Any changes made to the terms and conditions of the fund during the period

-Changes Details Effective Date Change of the indicative indicator Modifying the members of the Board of Directors to the Fund Manager Update the main office address of the fund manager and the fund operator Appointing Ernst & Young & Co. as the fund's chartered accountant.
-Change in the minimum subscription and redemption limit 1-Dec-24 Change of chartered accountant Delete expense information Adding a paragraph about the language of the terms and conditions and clarifying that the Arabic text will be taken into account if the customer signs the English version Change the name of the fund Updating information related to the requirements of the Zakat, Tax and Customs Authority Update communication parameters 27-Feb-24 Amendment to the Sharia Committee paragraph] Adjustment in exchange for services and commissions
+Changes Details Effectiv e Date Update the main office address of the fund manager and the fund operator Edit the name of the custodian on the cover page Spelling correction of some paragraphs of the box Modifying the minimum subscription and redemption amount Cancellation of subscription fees Adding investment in locally and internationally traded funds and canceling the requirement to 22-Oct- 24 invest in funds offered publicly.
+Change the paragraph on the limit to which the fund's assets can be invested in fund units or investment funds managed by the fund manager or other fund managers to be consistent with the investment fund regulations.
+Adding a paragraph about the language of the terms and conditions and clarifying that the Arabic text will be taken into account if the customer signs the English version Updating information related to the requirements of the Zakat, Tax and Customs Authority Update communication parameters 27-Feb- Amendment to the fund's objective paragraph in the summary Change in the membership of the Funds Board of Directors Change in the Sharia Committee paragraph